 Step 5: When prompted, enter the authentication listed on the TV screen.

 If you don't use this automated setup process, you'll be asked to enter your network and account information manually, which is a lot less fun.
+Otherwise, here's what will happen to complete the process.

-After that, you'll be asked if you want to require a password for purchases.
+Step 2: You'll be asked if you want to require a password for purchases.
 There are three options — always require, require after 15 minutes, and never require.
 If you've got kids who lack appreciation for things like income and bank accounts, now is a good time to set up a little protection.
 (You can always change the settings if you want.)

-Your Apple TV may also automatically switch display types depending on your TV, such as 4K Dolby Vision at 60Hz.
+Step 3: Your Apple TV may also automatically switch display types depending on your TV, such as 4K Dolby Vision at 60Hz.
 If you like what you see, select OK and keep going.
 Again, this is a setting you can change later if you want.

 And that's it for the main setup process.
 Anything you do here can be changed in the settings, including additional options for the Siri remote, audio, video, and any other devices you may connect.